-a.
-Notify the Regional Office of newsworthy events, press, or media coverage, to include all visits by elected officials.

-b.
-Immediately notify and consult with the Regional Office for guidance and approval of news releases regarding any adverse or negative information.
+- a.
+Notify the Regional Office of newsworthy events, press, or media coverage, to include all visits by elected officials. - b.
+Immediately notify and consult with the Regional Office for guidance and approval of news releases regarding the release of any adverse or negative information.